 Want to get involved on Bid Dig Day day?

 Use our interactive map to find a garden to volunteer with on 27 April for the Big Dig day.
 Activities, hours and locations vary so that you can find the right garden.
 No gardening experience is necessary and all ages are welcome!

 Camila Barboza, a volunteer with The Castle Garden in Hackney shared how community gardening has changed her relationship with London "Remembering that such beautiful, tranquil spaces exist so close by helps when you are stuck on a crowded train or tired after a long day"

 Sign up your edible garden

-School and community gardens in London are invited to host a Big Dig day on Saturday 21 April - and it's all free!
+School and community gardens in London are invited to host a Big Dig day - for free!

 Not a member of Capital Growth?

 No problem!
 Membership is free and the form takes about 5 minutes.
 Anyone in London growing food in at least one square metre or more is eligible to join.
-Read more about the network, benefits of membership and how to apply.
+Read more about the benefits and how to apply.

 The Big Dig Day started as an event run by Capital Growth in 2012 to engage volunteers in local food growing projects.
 Funding was also received to roll this out across the UK , recruiting 7,500 new volunteers to take part in community gardening.
 These local networks continue to recruit and engage volunteers locally.

 In 2018, 41 gardens in London took part, welcoming over 600 volunteers to help build trellises, plant seedlings, add compost and enjoy a well deserved cuppa in the company of friends and neighbours.